 Summer Workshops 2022

 Intensive workshops are offered each summer as a unique opportunity for teachers to learn about The Huntington’s diverse collections with Huntington education staff and curators.
 Summer workshops are designed to inspire teachers, provide strategies for working with the collections in the hybrid classroom, and build communities of practice.
 As part of the workshop, all participants are required to submit a learning resource inspired by The Huntington’s collections.
 Stipends and materials are available for all workshops.
 After the workshop, all participants will receive a certificate of attendance.

-This year are offering two separate Huntington Voices workshops: one for K–5 teachers, and one for grades 6–12 teachers.
+We offer two separate Huntington Voices workshops: one for K–5 teachers, and one for grades 6–12 teachers.
 Each workshop is:

 - Workshops are five days long